wobsoriano/vue-clerk/docs/composables/use-sign-up.md

 ## Overview

-The `useSignUp` hook gives you access to the [SignUp](https://clerk.com/docs/reference/clerkjs/signup) object inside your components.
+The `useSignUp` composable gives you access to the [SignUp](https://clerk.com/docs/reference/clerkjs/signup) object inside your components.

 You can use the methods of the `SignUp` object to create your own custom sign up flow, as an alternative to using Clerk's pre-built [<SignUp/>](/authentication/sign-up.html) component.